 If you’re looking for a very interesting read on this subject, we highly recommend “The Pleasure Trap” (Amazon Link) by Dr. Doug Lisle and Dr. Alan Goldhamer!

 When you think of just not eating chocolate or chips ever again, what’s your immediate reaction?
 Something like panic?

 That’s the cycle we were caught in for many years.
 When you’re confronted with having something taken away against your will, your brain might go crazy and want to protect you from starving (‘cause that’s what would happen when living without chocolate, right?).

 The answer to this is finding healthier alternatives for your favorite junk food!
 You can tackle one food at a time, too.

-How about whipping up an oil-free and wholesome vegan mac and cheese instead of the fatty, rich, unhealthy version?
+How about whipping up an oil-free protein-rich pesto pasta or wholesome chocolate chip cookies instead of the fatty, rich, unhealthy versions?
 Awesome replacement!